-The University of Hawaii System includes 10 campuses and dozens of educational, training and research centers across the Hawaiian Islands.
-As the public system of higher education in Hawaii, UH offers opportunities as unique and diverse as our Island home.
+The University of Hawaii System includes 10 campuses and educational, training and research centers across the Hawaiian Islands.
+As the public system of higher education in Hawaii, UH offers unique and diverse opportunities.

 Areas of excellence